Richard Wiese: Other television and film

-Wiese also occasionally appeared in various skits on Saturday Night Live in the 1980s.

-Popular media

-In 2003, he was named as one of People Magazine's "Hottest Bachelors."
-He has appeared on Late Night with Craig Ferguson, CNN, Dateline, FOX News, BBC, MSNBC, ABC News, CBS Morning Show, Good Morning America, WB11's Morning Show, and many other programs, as well as in USA Today, the New York Times, Newsday, People, Esquire, Science, the Washington Post, National Geographic, the Los Angeles Times, the Times of London, Wine Spectator, and Forbes.
+Wiese has also appeared on The Late Late Show with Craig Ferguson, CNN, Dateline, Fox News, the BBC, MSNBC, ABC News, the CBS morning show, Good Morning America and WB11's morning show, and has been featured in USA Today, The New York Times, Newsday, People, Esquire, Science, The Washington Post, National Geographic, the Los Angeles Times, The Times, Wine Spectator and Forbes.
+In 2003, People named him one of its "Hottest Bachelors".

-Print
+Writing

-Wiese is the author of the guidebook, Born to Explore: How to Be a Backyard Adventurer, published by Harper in 2009.
+Wiese is the author of the guidebook Born to Explore: How to Be a Backyard Adventurer, published by HarperCollins in 2009.

 Honors

-In 2006, the American Museum of Natural History Expeditions named Wiese as an 'Explorer in Residence.'
-He was honored at the 2005 Boy Scout National Jamboree, where he addressed 90,000 people and had a camp named after him.
-By invitation of King Mohammad VI, he was the U.S. representative to the Moussem de Tan Tan, a gathering of 45,000 nomadic Arabs in Morocco, and he received a Special Lifetime Achievement Award by the Science Museum of Long Island.
-As a journalist, he has received numerous honors, including multiple Emmy Awards, a Genesis Award, an Associated Press Folio Award, and a Golden Halo Advertising Award for Best Environmental/Wildlife Campaign.
+Wiese was honored at the 2005 Boy Scout National Jamboree, where he addressed 90,000 people and had a camp named after him.
+In 2006, American Museum of Natural History Expeditions named him an "Explorer in Residence".
+At the invitation of King Mohammed VI, he was the U.S. representative to the Moussem of Tan-Tan, a gathering of 45,000 nomadic people in Morocco, and he received a Special Lifetime Achievement Award from the Science Museum of Long Island.
+As a journalist, he has received numerous honors, including a Genesis Award, an Associated Press Folio Award and a Golden Halo Advertising Award for Best Environmental/Wildlife Campaign, in addition to the Emmy Awards won by Born to Explore.
+In 2012, he received a Walter Cronkite Award for his contributions to journalism and exploration.

 Personal life

-Wiese lives in Weston, Connecticut with his wife and three children.
+Wiese lives in Weston, Connecticut, with his wife and three children.